 Making face masks was a personal priority.
 Wheels had medical procedures, including an artificial heart valve placement, in the last three months that put him in the high risk category.
 He had started cardiac rehab and was doing well.
 Then came a city wide stay home and I was drafted as chief rehab watcher/reporter using you tube videos and printed instructions from the real rehab therapist.
-And then the Centers for Disease Control and Prevention recommended that.
+And then the Centers for Disease Control and Prevention recommended that people wear cloth face coverings after we all heard much public waffling about their effectiveness.
 That definitely drove home the point that we needed more protection when it was necessary to go out.
 Other members in the family needed masks as well, so I set out to find the best face mask for high risk protection — and one that was quick and easy to make.
 It had to have multiple layers of cotton fabric, a nose clip for comfort and a more effective tighter fit, a method for using a disposable filter, ties to fit different sizes and not interfere with glasses or other equipment.
 Here’s the version I created.
 Plus some options, because I did try different methods of accomplishing what is needed.

 Making the base of the mask

 1. Select cotton fabric.
 Measure and cut rectangle 9 x 20 inches to make a medium mask.
 See options for other sizes.

 2. Measure seven inches from one end and fold over.
 This creates a double layer, 9 inches by 7 inches.
 Pin in place

 3. Hem the 9 inch edge of the single layer of fabric by turning over 1/4 inch.
 Turn another 1/4 inch so the raw edge is completely enclosed.